Danube Cycling Path – The Ultimate Guide

 Is the oldest city in Hungary, do not miss the cathedral, either from here or from the Slovakian side, especially in the evening, when it is lit.
 The 9th-century basilica is the largest in the country.
 Nearby is also the castle of 972 and several other churches.

 There are also several hotels with spas.
-We slept at the cheap and cool Kaleidoszkóp Ház Hostelvery welcoming with kitchen available and internal parking for bikes.
+We slept at the cheap and cool Kaleidoszkóp Ház Hostelvery welcoming with a kitchen available and internal parking for bikes.

 Gyor (Hungary)